 Reservations should be made directly with the hotel by the date indicated on the attached reservation form.
 After this date, the hotel cannot guarantee the special rate or the availability of rooms.

 To maintain the special rate given to ECLAC, hotel reservations must be made personally, not through travel agencies or other means.
 Delegates are responsible for their own reservations.
-It is advisable to check that the hotel has processed your reservation and to request a reservation number or code as confirmation.

 5. Visas and entry requirements for Chile